Viewzenix/Viewzenix/frontend/docs/ERROR_HANDLING.md

 - Shows technical details in development mode
 - Provides a "Try Again" button to reset the error boundary

+### 4. Specialized Error Components

+Located in the `components/common/errors/` directory:

+- `NotFoundError.tsx`: For 404 errors
+- `AuthorizationError.tsx`: For 401/403 errors
+- `NetworkError.tsx`: For network connectivity issues

+### 5. Supabase Error Utilities

+Located at `utils/errors/supabase.errors.ts`, these utilities provide:

+- Mapping of Supabase error codes to user-friendly messages
+- Helper functions for handling Supabase-specific errors
+- Utilities to identify different types of Supabase errors

 ## Usage

 ### Using the Error Service